First Time Home Buyer Process in Florida: Expert Guide

 Your debt-to-income (DTI) ratio is another important factor to consider.
 This ratio compares your monthly debt payments to your gross monthly income.

-For housing costs, including mortgage payment, property taxes, homeowners insurance, and homeowners association dues, the ideal spend is 28 percent of your gross monthly income.
+For housing costs, including mortgage payments, property taxes, homeowners insurance, and homeowners association dues, the ideal spend is 28 percent of your gross monthly income.

 Down Payment